vippsas/access-token-api/vipps-accesstoken-api.md

 ```

-The `resource` must be a valid Vipps peroduct resource.
+The `resource` must be a valid Vipps product resource.

 ## Response